SvenMichaelKlose/shadowvic/README.md

 ./make.sh -DHAVE_32_BPP
 ```

+-DDISASSEMBLE will output a disassemblies of executed
+instructions.

 Please note that you might have to run shadowVIC as root for
 it to be able to access the framebuffer device.